 Four quarters equals a game: The length of a box or field lacrosse game is approximately 60 minutes.
 Unless you are playing the girls game which is timed by halves.

 Two halves do make a whole (game): Depending on the age and/or gender of the teams playing, variations on the length of a lacrosse game do exist.
-Women's lacrosse matches are divided into halves instead of quarters and can range in length from 50 to 60 minutes.
+New for 2024, Women's lacrosse matches are divided into Quarters.
 Youth league lacrosse games offer a wide variety of lengths and divisions, from 8-or 12-minute quarters to three 20-minute periods, much like a hockey contest.
 High-school field games have 12-minute quarters.